Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Best Iron-Rich Foods for Spoon-feeding

 Pureed chicken, beef, or lamb are all great sources of iron.
-You can make your own purees or buy them pre-made at the store.
+You can make your own purees using baby formula or breastmilk to thin it out, or buy it pre-made at the store.
 Just make sure to check the labels to ensure they don’t contain any added salt, sugar, or other ingredients.

 2. Fortified cereals

 Fortified baby cereals are another great option for iron-rich spoon-fed meals.
-You can vary the type of cereal to reduce the amount of rice cereal you offer your little one.
+You can vary the types of grain-based cereal to reduce the exposure to rice cereal.
 Single grain oatmeal is a great choice, or you can try quinoa, barley, or brown rice cereals.

 3. Lentils